Bangkok governor appeals for help to battle toxic smog

-BANGKOK (AFP) - Bangkok's governor on Thursday (Jan 31) appealed for help to battle the toxic smog shrouding the capital as the deployment of drones left Bangkok residents unimpressed.
+BANGKOK • Bangkok's governor yesterday appealed for help to battle the toxic smog shrouding the capital as the deployment of drones left Bangkok residents unimpressed.

 The city has been blanketed in a murky haze for weeks, inciting criticism from the public over the government's response, which has veered from playing down the problem to abruptly shutting schools.

-The authorities have seeded clouds to provoke rain, sprayed overpasses with water to catch micro-pollutants, and even urged people not to burn incense ahead of Chinese New Year.
+The authorities have seeded clouds to stimulate rain, sprayed overpasses with water to catch micro-pollutants, and even urged people not to burn incense ahead of Chinese New Year.

 Troops have also been asked to inspect factories across the country.

-On Thursday, drones dispersed water to help clear the air of the harmful microscopic particles known as PM2.5 - a tactic that drew scepticism and derision from Thai social media users.
+Drones dispersed water yesterday to help clear the air of the harmful microscopic particles known as PM2.5 - a tactic that drew scepticism and derision from Thai social media users.

 Bangkok governor Aswin Kwanmuang compounded the sense of frustration by calling on "all sectors" to find a solution.